TheRealest/therealest.github.io/_posts/2015-04-25-git-log-options.md

 If you compare this output to the output above you'll see this is just the four commits in the `trip-events` branch ahead of `master`.
 You can also use commit SHAs or tags instead of branches in the range.

 You can limit the number of commits rendered with the `-n` flag.
-There are two ways to use `-n`: either with a number following the flag, or by replacing the `n` with a number.
+There are two ways to use `-n`: either with a number following the flag, or by replacing the `n` with a number (they do the same thing).

 ```console
 > git l -n 5